 - Make sure you are your only competition.
 Don’t get hung up on all the cool stuff your neighbor is doing – she’s probably been doing it a lot longer than you.

 - Cool down and stretch after your workout.
 I’ll say it again – stretch!
 Kickboxing requires immense flexibility so not only should you stretch after each and every class, you should also do it in between classes.
-You’ll recover faster and reach your goals (and high kick) faster.
+You’ll recover quicker and reach your goals (and high kick) faster.

 Clothes and Proper Attire

-For your kickboxing class, you should plan on wearing either sweatpants or workout leggings to allow for freedom of movement.
+For your kickboxing for beginners class, you should plan on wearing either sweatpants or workout leggings to allow for freedom of movement.
 If you want to look the part, you can buy some Muy Thai shorts or other bottoms designed specifically for kicking/fighting.

 Of course, you’ll need a sports bra – there will be plenty of bouncing.
 A tank top or t-shirt will round out the top half of your wardrobe.